yuwen-c/dieta/README.md

 - When user goes to activity level page, do check:
 1. where does the user come from?
 Route 1 "Start Diet", or Route 2 "During Diet"?
 2. If the current page is finished correctly.
 If not, show reminder.
 3. If correct, users from Route 1, direct to activity page.
 Users from Route 2, check if there is stored result.
-If not, pop up an modal.
+If not, pop up a modal.

 ### Render different screens according to routes